eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-The eIDAS Expert Group has since further developed the concepts and specifications for the European Digital Identity Framework based on the Commission’s legislative proposal[^6], and will continue to do so until the legislative negotiations have been concluded and implementing acts have been adopted.
+The eIDAS Expert Group has since further developed the concepts and specifications for the European Digital Identity Framework based on the Commission's legislative proposal[^6], and will continue to do so until the legislative negotiations have been concluded and implementing acts have been adopted.